wodby/docs/docs/stacks/postgres/index.md

 - PostgreSQL:
   - Version 9.3 has reached EOL and will no longer receive updates
   - Patch updates: 11.2, 10.7, 9.6.12, 9.5.16, 9.4.21
-- Adminer updated to 4.7.1 and rebased to the latest PHP image
+- Adminer updated to 4.7.1 and rebuilt against the latest PHP image

 ## 1.3.1

-* Adminer updated to 4.7.0 and rebased to the latest PHP image
+* Adminer updated to 4.7.0 and rebuilt against the latest PHP image

 ## 1.3.0